-AP source: Arizona parts ways with Miller amid investigation
+Arizona parts ways with Sean Miller amid NCAA investigation

 Richardson was fired by the university and later pleaded guilty to accepting $20,000 in bribes from aspiring business manager Christian Dawkins.
 He was sentenced to three months in prison in 2019.

 Miller sat out a game in 2018 after ESPN reported that he was heard on an FBI wiretap discussing a $100,000 payment to future No. 1 overall NBA pick Deandre Ayton.
-Miller vehemently denied the report and university President Robert C. Robbins announced a few days later that Miller would remain the Wildcats’ coach.
+Miller vehemently denied the report and Robbins announced a few days later that Miller would remain the Wildcats’ coach.

 The NCAA Notice of Allegations sent in October had nine counts of misconduct, including a lack of institutional control and failure to monitor by the university, and lack of head coach control by Miller.